 If you are logging into Derbyshire Learning Online for the first time, please see ‘How to login to community safety eLearning courses’ attached to this page.
 Follow the step by step instructions carefully.

 Please ensure that pop-ups are enabled before you start.
-Guidance can be found on pages five to seven of the document.
+Guidance can be found on pages 5 to 7 of the document.

-If you have logged in before to complete other Derbyshire County Council eLearning modules, login with your SAP payroll number and your previously saved password.
+If you have logged in before to complete other Derbyshire County Council eLearning modules, login with your SAP payroll number or email address and your previously saved password.
 Search for ‘Prevent’ in the search bar and then click on the ‘Prevent’ hyperlink to access the course.

-The guide ‘how to login to community safety eLearning courses' is aimed at those who have accounts set up for them already, for example, Derbyshire County Council staff and schools.
-It won't work for partners who are not set up to use the learning platform – see ‘Who can access the Prevent E-Learning Course’.
+The guide ‘how to login to community safety eLearning courses' is aimed at those who have accounts set up for them already, for example, Derbyshire County Council staff and Derbyshire SAP schools.
+It won't work for partners or schools who are not currently set up to use the learning platform – see ‘Who can access the Prevent E-Learning Course’.

 How to complete the Prevent eLearning course

-There are three steps to completing the course:
+There are 3 steps to completing the course:

 - complete the Prevent e-learning module